 Editing and Publishing

 The DICTIONARY OF IRISH BIOGRAPHY is devised, researched, written and edited under the auspices of the Royal Irish Academy and published in print and online by Cambridge University Press.
-The Editors, Editorial Board and Editorial Committee are appointed by the Council of the Royal Irish Academy:
+Twice yearly updates of new articles are added to the DIB online in June and December every year.
+The Managing Editor and Advisory Board are appointed by the Council of the Royal Irish Academy:

 PUBLISHER: Cambridge University Press was founded in 1534.
 It is the oldest printer and publisher in the world, having been operating continuously since 1584, and is one of the largest academic publishers globally.
 Its purpose is to further Cambridge University’s objective of advancing learning, knowledge and research.
 Throughout its history, the Press has maintained a reputation for innovation and enterprise, through its use of printing technologies, through publishing the latest research, and through supporting the latest methodologies for teaching and learning.
 In 1989 Cambridge University Press published J. J. Lee’s best-selling Ireland 1912–82 and in 2010 Thomas Bartlett's Ireland.
 A history.